WebDevStudios/wds-bt/README.md

 [![WebDevStudios.
 Your Success is Our Mission.](https://webdevstudios.com/wp-content/uploads/2018/04/wds-github-banner.png)](https://webdevstudios.com/contact/)

-Meet WDS BT, a stylish block theme drawing inspiration from the Powder Theme.
-With a modern design, user-friendly interface, and smooth integration with the WordPress block editor, WDS BT delivers a clean and responsive layout.
+Meet WDS BT, a stylish block theme with a modern design, user-friendly interface, and smooth integration with the WordPress block editor, WDS BT delivers a clean and responsive layout.
 It's important to note that this theme is intentionally designed as a base theme, not a parent theme.
 This distinction offers users a customizable foundation to build upon.
 Elevate your website with WDS BT, where design effortlessly meets functionality, providing the ideal canvas for your creative expression.

 ## Table of Contents